Alectardy98/qmk_to_kle_converter/README.md

 OR:
 1. create info_json_path variable manually, which points to the info.json which you want to convert.
 And invocate generate_kle_layout in REPL manually.

+This modification removes pyclip (generate_kle_layout.py) This modification removes all [ ] from within matrix entries for a more via / vial friendly output (generate_kle_layout_mod.py